DasolPark/Dasolpark/README.md

 ## I'm a Developer!

-- 🌱 I’m currently working for withgoods
+- 🌱 I’m currently working as a full-stack developer
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to work out and sing

 ### Connect with me: